Nutrition During Pregnancy

 During the first trimester with one fetus, usually no extra calories are needed.
 In the second trimester, you will need an extra 340 calories per day, and in the third trimester, about 450 extra calories a day.
 To get the extra calories during the day, have healthy snacks on hand, such as nuts, yogurt, and fresh fruit.

-You and your ob-gyn or other obstetric care provider will work together to develop a nutrition and exercise plan.
+You and your ob-gyn should work together to develop a nutrition and exercise plan.
 If you are gaining less than what the guidelines suggest, and if your fetus is growing well, gaining less than the recommended guidelines can have benefits.
 If your fetus is not growing well, changes may need to be made to your diet and exercise plan.

 Birth Defects: Physical problems that are present at birth.